heristop/gutenku/packages/front/content/2026-01-13-gutenguess-daily-literary-puzzle.en.md

 Your mission: **identify which classic book inspired today's haiku.**

-It's the ultimate test - can you recognize literature from algorithmic fragments?
+It's the ultimate test — can you recognize literature from poetic fragments?

 ## 🎯 How to Play